Snowflake-Labs/sfquickstarts/site/sfguides/src/integrating_fluentd_with_snowflake/integrating_fluentd_with_snowflake.md

 > aside positive
 >
-> Note: In this scenario, the Apache server instances are Internet-facing, so anyone can access it
+> Note: In this scenario, the Apache server instances are internet-facing, so anyone can access it

 ### References
 - [Configuring Secure Access to Amazon S3 (Snowflake Product Documentation)](https://docs.snowflake.com/en/user-guide/data-load-s3-config.html)